-'Sec.
-402. Validity and enforceability
+"Sec.
+402. No validity and enforceability

-'(a) In General- Notwithstanding any other provision of this title, no predispute arbitration agreement shall be valid or enforceable if it requires arbitration of an employment dispute, consumer dispute, antitrust dispute, or civil rights dispute.
+"(a) In General-Notwithstanding any other provision of this title, no predispute arbitration agreement or predispute joint-action waiver shall be valid or enforceable with respect to an employment dispute, consumer dispute, antitrust dispute, or civil rights dispute.

-'(b) Applicability-
+"(b) Applicability-

-'(1) IN GENERAL- An issue as to whether this chapter applies to an arbitration agreement shall be determined under Federal law.
-The applicability of this chapter to an agreement to arbitrate and the validity and enforceability of an agreement to which this chapter applies shall be determined by a court, rather than an arbitrator, irrespective of whether the party resisting arbitration challenges the arbitration agreement specifically or in conjunction with other terms of the contract containing such agreement.
+- "(1) IN GENERAL- An issue as to whether this chapter applies with respect to a dispute shall be determined under Federal law.
+The applicability of this chapter to an agreement to arbitrate and the validity and enforceability of an agreement to which this chapter applies shall be determined by a court, rather than an arbitrator, irrespective of whether the party resisting arbitration challenges the arbitration agreement specifically or in conjunction with other terms of the contract containing such agreement, and irrespective of whether the agreement purports to delegate such determinations to an arbitrator. - "(2) COLLECTIVE BARGAINING AGREEMENTS- Nothing in this chapter shall apply to any arbitration provision in a contract between an employer and a labor organization or between labor organizations, except that no such arbitration provision shall have the effect of waiving the right of an worker to seek judicial enforcement of a right arising under a provision of the Constitution of the United States, a State constitution, or a Federal or State statute, or public policy arising therefrom.'.

-- '(2) COLLECTIVE BARGAINING AGREEMENTS- Nothing in this chapter shall apply to any arbitration provision in a contract between an employer and a labor organization or between labor organizations, except that no such arbitration provision shall have the effect of waiving the right of an employee to seek judicial enforcement of a right arising under a provision of the Constitution of the United States, a State constitution, or a Federal or State statute, or public policy arising therefrom.'. - (b) Technical and Conforming Amendments- - (1) IN GENERAL- Title 9 of the United States Code is amended-- - (A) in section 1, by striking 'of seamen,' and all that follows through 'interstate commerce'; - (B) in section 2, by inserting 'or as otherwise provided in chapter 4' before the period at the end; - (C) in section 208- - (i) in the section heading, by striking 'Chapter 1; residual application' and inserting 'Application'; and - (ii) by adding at the end the following: 'This chapter applies to the extent that this chapter is not in conflict with chapter 4.'; and - (D) in section 307- - (i) in the section heading, by striking 'Chapter 1; residual application' and inserting 'Application'; and - (ii) by adding at the end the following: 'This chapter applies to the extent that this chapter is not in conflict with chapter 4.'.
+(b) Technical and Conforming Amendments-

+- (1) IN GENERAL- Title 9 of the United States Code is amended-- - (A) in section 1, by striking "of seamen," and all that follows through "interstate commerce" and inserting in its place "of individuals, regardless of whether the individuals are designated as employees or independent contractors for other purposes"; - (B) in section 2, by inserting "or as otherwise provided in chapter 4" before the period at the end;

+- (C) in section 208- - (i) in the section heading, by striking "CHAPTER 1; RESIDUAL APPLICATION" and inserting "APPLICATION"; and - (ii) by adding at the end the following: "This chapter applies to the extent that this chapter is not in conflict with chapter 4."; and - (D) in section 307- - (i) in the section heading, by striking "CHAPTER 1; RESIDUAL APPLICATION" and inserting "APPLICATION"; and - (ii) by adding at the end the following: "This chapter applies to the extent that this chapter is not in conflict with chapter 4.".